TomasBoda/agent-lang/docs/project-specification.md

 Rows represent individual agents and the values of their attributes.
 These values are calculated based on the column formulas.

 ##### Visualisation
-The visualisation will be a two-dimensional grid displaying agents and their attributes. **AgentLang** is built upon a two-dimensional system, meaning that the agents can move in a two-dimensional grid based on their coordinates.
+The visualisation will be a two-dimensional grid displaying agents and their attributes. **AgentLang** is built upon a two-dimensional system, meaning that the agents can move in a two-dimensional space based on their coordinates.
 Each step of the simulation, the agents' attributes are recalculated and the visualisation is updated in real-time.

 ##### Control panel
 The control panel serves as a configuration panel, mainly for the visualisation.
-The user will be able to start, stop and reset the visualisation, set the default `x` and `y` agent coordinate attributes or change the color of the agents based on their attributes.
+The user will be able to **start**, **stop** and **reset** the visualisation, set the default `x` and `y` agent coordinate attributes or change the color of the agents based on their attributes.

 #### Wireframe
-Below is a wireframe to the web-based interface containing the source code editor, agent tables, visualisation and control panel.
+Below is a wireframe to the web-based interface containing the source code editor, agent tables, visualisation panel and control panel.

 ![Wireframe](./assets/wireframe.png)

 ## Language design
-The following sections describe the **AgentLang** language in detail including its syntax, data types, variables, keywords and built-in functions.
+The following sections describe the **AgentLang** programming language in detail including its syntax, data types, variables, keywords and built-in functions.

 ### Agents
 Agent-based models are based on autonomous entities - agents.
 Therefore, the `AGENT` datatype is the primary building block of the simulation.
 It is similar to a class, representing the individual agent attributes (variables) and their behaviour (methods).

-The simulation can consist of one or multiple agents, each is given an identifier (name) using which it can be accessed.
+The simulation can consist of one or multiple agents, each defined by its identifier (name) using which it can be accessed.
 The following code snippet demonstrates the creation of an agent named `person` and an agent named `house`.
 ```
 AGENT person { ... }
 AGENT house { ... }
 ```
 We define an agent by declaring the `AGENT` datatype followed by its identifier.
 All its attributes and methods are enclosed in the curly brackets `{ ... }`.

-### Data types
+### Datatypes
-**AgentLang** is dynamically typed, meaning it determines the data type of a variable on its own.
+**AgentLang** is dynamically typed, meaning it determines the datatype of a variable on its own.
 There are three main data types used in the **AgentLang** language.
 - **number** - a decimal number
 - **boolean** - a true/false value
 - **array** - a collection of agents
+- **agent** - an instance of an agent

 #### Variables
 An agent can have one or multiple attributes which define its behaviour.
-There are three main variable types an agent can have.
+There are three main attribute types an agent can have.
 - `VARIABLE` - an attribute which is changed each step of the simulation.
 It requires initial value initialization followed by an expression based on which it is recalculated
 - `CONST` - an attribute representing a constant value which cannot be changed during the course of the simulation
 - `DYNAMIC` - an attribute representing a value which is recalculated each step of the simulation using an expression which can but does not have to be dependent on the `VARIABLE` and `CONST` attributes.
-It is similar to a function, however, it does not support any parameters
+It is similar to a function, however, it does not allow for any parameters

-Below is an example of a `tired_person` agent, which spawns at certain `x` and `y` coordinates, moves in a random direction each step of the simulation and determines whether to fall asleep or not at the given step based on some probability.
+Below is an example of a `tired_person` agent, which spawns at certain `x` and `y` coordinates, moves in a random direction each step of the simulation and determines whether to fall asleep or not at any given step based on some probability.
 ```
 AGENT tired_person {
     VARIABLE x: RANDOM(0, WIDTH) = x + RANDOM(0, 1) - 0.5;